whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ## Get Started

 This is for UnoCSS folks but should be really easy if you are familiar.
-Simply add the preset to your UnoCSS config.
+Simply add the preset to your UnoCSS config via our [NPM package](https://www.npmjs.com/package/unocss-preset-tailwindcss-motion).

 ```bash
 npm i -D unocss-preset-tailwindcss-motion